Isma1306/useful-resources/README.md

 - [Open base](https://openbase.com/) amazing database of packages.
 - [IDB](https://github.com/jakearchibald/idb) This is a tiny (~1.05k brotli'd) library that mostly mirrors the IndexedDB API, but with small improvements that make a big difference to usability.
 You can see a video about how to use it made by google [here!](https://www.youtube.com/watch?v=VNFDoawcmNc).
+- [Boring Avatars](https://www.npmjs.com/package/boring-avatars) Boring avatars is a tiny JavaScript React library that generates custom, SVG-based avatars from any username and color palette.

 ## Tools